 Here's the criteria we used to rate the best self-publishing companies:

-- Reputation and Trustworthy: These companies are legit and come recommended.
-Cross check with this detailed list put together by the Alliance of Independent Authors.
-These companies are NOT on the blacklist of publishing companies that have been red flagged as dangerous.
+Reputation and Trustworthiness: These companies are legit and come recommended.
+Cross-check with this detailed list put together by the Alliance of Independent Authors.
+These companies are NOT on the blacklist of publishing companies that have been red-flagged as dangerous.

-- Affordable: You can publish your book within your budget.
-While there are expenses to self-publishing, it won’t break your bank.
+Affordable: You can publish your book within your budget.
+While there are expenses to self-publishing, it won’t break the bank.

-- Subscribers List: These companies have large email lists of thousands of subscribers to their newsletter or services.
+Subscribers List: These companies have large email lists of thousands of subscribers to their newsletters or services.

 You are about to embark on an incredible journey into self-publishing.
 You are your own boss, you make all the creative decisions, and how fast you get your book out there into the world is really up to you and how much time you can invest in your book project.